 I slowly blinked my eyes open, the familiar sight of the cracked ceiling above me greeting me.
 I was back—the abandoned hospital where everything had spiraled into madness.
 For a moment, I stared at my arms, running my hands over them, expecting to find evidence of the attack—the scratches, the wounds—but there was nothing.
 Not a single mark.
 As if everything that happened was nothing but a vivid dream.

 Weakness still clung to my body, a lingering weight in my limbs, but slowly, I pushed myself up into a sitting position on the cold floor.
 My surroundings came into focus.
 The entire area was empty.
 The altar sat at the center, flanked by candles, casting eerie flickers of light.
 The security guard—gone.
-The bodies of Alyssa and her boyfriend—the criminal—also vanished.
+The bodies of Alyssa and the criminal—also vanished.
 Even the statue of Amaritaklob had disappeared.
 The bloodstains, however, remained, soaked into the cracked tiles and walls, dark and chilling against the purple hue of everything else.

 Relief washed over me, washing away the sheer terror that had consumed me just moments ago.
 I was safe—for now.